NYCPlanning/Geosupport-UPG/docs/chapters/chapterXI/section08.md

 <h2> XI.8 Invoking Function B  </h2>
-Function B has not yet been implemented in Geosupport Desktop Edition.
+Function B has been implemented in Geosupport Desktop Edition.
+More to come on this.